beccabeastly/Monte_Carlo_Retirement_Analysis/README.md

 # Code Footnotes

 In this program I analyzed a portfolio in order to simulate a retirement plan.
 The portfolio consisted of Stocks, Bonds, and Cryptocurrency.
-In the two photos below the Monte Carlo simulation projected what possibilities a retirment fund would look like in 30 years and 10 years.
+In the two photos below the Monte Carlo simulation projected what possibilities would look like in 30 years.

 ![Line_Plot](https://github.com/beccabeastly/Monte_Carlo_Retirement_Analysis/blob/main/5-4-monte-carlo-line-plot.png)